 According to Google Trends, interest in “product marketing” has grown by almost 500% over the last 10 years.
 While the core responsibilities of the function have existed since the first exchange of value, there’s no doubt that product marketing is now experiencing a sort of renaissance.

 It’s not that the function is any more or less important than it’s ever been—we’re just more keenly aware of it.
-I believe there is a uniquely significant driver: the rise of cloud deployment.
+We .believe there is a uniquely significant driver: the rise of cloud deployment.

 Mary Meeker’s 2019 Internet Trends report highlights the incredible growth of cloud service revenues, which totaled $13M+ in Q1 2019 between AWS, Microsoft Azure, and Google Cloud, and is growing at well over 50% year-over-year.